WHAT IS REFLEXOLOGY?

-Simply, your Reflexologist presses with various pressure, thumbs, fingers and knuckles on the zones on your foot in a specific way, similarly to acupressure.
+Simply, your Reflexologist presses with various pressure, thumbs, fingers, and knuckles on the zones on your foot in a specific way, similarly to acupressure.

 This helps to balance the energies within the body.
-We treat an existing imbalance in the energy of the body, treating the whole body in a gentle, non-invasive manner which has no adverse side effects.
+We treat an existing imbalance in the energy of the body, treating the whole body in a gentle, non-invasive manner that has no adverse side effects.
 We encourage the body to heal itself.

 Reflexology relieves tension, improves circulation, and helps the body to normalize itself naturally.